 Holding Patterns

 Many times, airport congestion or weather necessitates aircraft holding near the airport as they wait to land.
-This has been the case in Kathmandu as the number of relief flights have risen above the airport’s capacity, requiring long holds.
-In these instances, aircraft will fly in an oval pattern until they are directed by air traffic control to continue their approach or they decide to divert to another airport.
+This is the case in the image above, where an AirAsia flight bound for Bandar Lampung is forced to hold in various patterns to avoid weather above the airport.
+In most instances, aircraft will fly in a consistent oval pattern until they are directed by air traffic control to continue their approach or they decide to divert to another airport.

 Weather Avoidance